 For Specified Government Functions: In certain circumstances, the Federal regulations authorize Hospice to use or disclose your health information to facilitate specified government functions relating to military and veterans, national security and intelligence activities, protective services for the President and others, medical suitability determinations and inmates and law enforcement custody.

 For Workers Compensation: Hospice may release your health information for workers compensation or similar programs.

-You have the following rights regarding your health information that Hospice maintains.
+Authorization to Use or Disclose Health Information You have the following rights regarding your health information that Hospice maintains.